COVID SAFE INFORMATION FOR PATRONS

 Let’s stay safe together

-We look forward to welcoming you back to our Powderkeg Players production in 2021.
+We look forward to welcoming you back to our Powderkeg Players productions in 2022.

 We are monitoring the latest advice from the Australian and Victorian Governments and will bring you further details regarding the recommencement of live performance, live music and corporate events.

 In line with Victorian government restrictions and access to our venue as per requirements of Brimbank City Council, proof of full covid vaccination is required for entry into our venue in 2022.

 We have developed our COVID Safe Plan to maximise the safety of everyone that enters our venues.
 The pandemic has required us to revisit how we operate at our venues to ensure a safe and comfortable environment for everyone.
 Things may look a little different, but we are dedicated to the following guiding principles across all of our venues

 Safety First: We are committed to maximising the safety of our venues and workplaces, and mitigate risks of community transmission for the safety and welfare of everyone who attend our theatre.

 If you are coming to our venues, we ask that you review the below useful information to keep you and others safe.